SamK-RFI/volume-segmantics/README.md

 ### 2.5D Slicing Feature

-Volume-segmantics supports 2.5D slicing, which creates RGB images from adjacent slices in the volume.
+Volume-segmantics supports 2.5D slicing, which creates multi-channel images from adjacent slices in the volume.
 This feature can be enabled by setting `use_2_5d_slicing: True` in the training settings file.
 This approach provides the model with spatial context from adjacent slices.
 The encoder adjusts to use the number of input channels specified by the num_slices parameter in  `volseg-settings/2d_model_train_settings.yaml` (when 2.5D slicing is enabled).
 When using 2.5D slicing for training, you must also enable 2.5D prediction for inference by setting `use_2_5d_prediction: True` in your `2d_model_predict_settings.yaml` file and set the num_slices parameter there.

 ### Tutorial using example data